playwrightExp/playwrightBoilerplate/README.md

   browser: Browsers.CHROMIUM
   ```
   - Note: This is optional step since Chromium (a.k.a) Google Chrome is a default browser while running the tests

+  ## Code Development

+  - Page Objects:  Managed at test/pages/*.* for better page wise maintainence of locators
+  - Cucumber BDD Scanerios:  Managed at test/features/*.* for better behavior driven development in Given, When, Then format
+  - Test Data:  Managed at test/test_data/*.* for data usage without duplication
+  - Test Steps:  Corresponding steps of gherkin BDD are managed at test/steps/*.*
+  - Reporting:  Managed at test/utils/*.* for simplicity on report integrations on longevity strategy

+## Execution
 - Step 5:To run the project, run the following command in the terminal:
   ```bash
   npm run test